 I’ve seen some families in Tulum as well, but generally, it’s not such a family-friendly destination compared to the rest of Riviera Maya with large resorts and kids clubs!
 If you have kids, some of the best resorts with amazing kids clubs are Grand Velas and Barcelo!

 Tulum doesn’t have many resorts: it’s all about exclusive 3-4* boutique hotels with private beach clubs and beach bungalows that resemble treehouses.
+If you’re considering Tulum as a honeymoon destination, I recommend reading this guide to spending a honeymoon in Tulum!

 Pros and cons of Tulum